 The B2B and B2C markets are abuzz with the terms artificial intelligence, machine learning, and deep learning.
 But what do these terms mean, exactly?
 They’re often used very loosely and you may think they’re interchangeable.
 But they’re not.

-Here’s a short overview to help you cut through the static to determine which solution is right for you and your business.
+Here’s a short overview of artificial intelligence, machine learning, and deep learning to help you cut through the static to determine which solution is right for you and your business.

 Artificial intelligence (AI) is the term for the broad discipline that includes anything related to developing machines that are “intelligent” through programming.
 This includes many daily items you’re familiar with, from smartphones and marketing software to chatbots and virtual assistants.

 Machine learning (ML) refers to machines and systems that can learn from “experience” supplied by data and algorithms.
 ML is often used interchangeably with AI, but it’s not the same thing — ML is a developmental outgrowth of AI.

 Deep learning (DL) is a further developmental outgrowth of ML, but applied to even larger data sets.
 It uses multi-layered artificial neural networks to deliver high accuracy in assigned tasks.